stritti/covid-ampel-widget/README.md

 ▶ [https://covid-ampel.vercel.app/](https://covid-ampel.vercel.app/)

+Use "Add to Homescreen" to add the app to the homescreen of your smartphone.

-Using additional Apps the Covid-19 Ampel could be integrated as widget into
+Using additional Apps the Covid-19 Ampel could also be integrated as widget into

 * [iOS](https://github.com/stritti/covid-ampel-widget/wiki/Anleitung-iOS)) and
 * [Android](https://github.com/stritti/covid-ampel-widget/wiki/Anleitung-Android):